oserve/PyNMR/README.md

 * Display of angular, dihedral and h-bonds constraints
 * Text list of constraints with :
     * Color code
-    * Link to 3D display
     * Real-time edit / display
 * Import other formats (CCPNMR, ...)

 Any help would be welcome to develop those features.
-I am definetly not a professional developper, this is done on my spare time and those would require a lot of time and probably competences I do not have.
+I am definetly not a professional developper, this is done on my spare time and those would require a lot of time and probably competencies I do not have.

 Known difficulties :
 ------------------
 * When displaying a large number of constraints as sticks, Pymol performances decrease rapidly (Depends strongly on the performance of your computer):
     * Avoid to draw all constraints if not necessary
     * Remove them before any other action if you can
+* Since this is a continuous work in progress, there might be some bugs I am not aware of.
+I am learning Python while coding this piece of sofware.